NicolasRestrep/223_course/homework/chapter_6.md

 ## Question 2

 The model above assumes parallel trends.
-This means that we are saying telling the model to draw a line for each major category, and let the lines start at different points but make the slopes the same.
+This means that we are telling the model to draw a line for each major category, and let the lines start at different points but make the slopes the same.
 The only thing that changes across major categories then is the intercept of the lines.

 Let's check if this assumption is warranted.
 Using the code from the introductory section, make a similar plot but facet it by major category so that lines vary across categories.
 What do you notice?
 Is the parallel trends assumption warranted?